About

 Footnotes

-* What this event was is unclear.
+* What even caused this fraying is unclear.
 Most people don't even know about it, and it'd be a pretty big spoiler to put a definite version here, anyway.
 It's encouraged you make it up.